abeschneider/PEGParser.jl/README.md

 # PEGParser

 PEGParser is a PEG Parser for Julia with Packrat capabilties.
 PEGParser was inspired by pyparsing, parsimonious, boost::spirit, as well as several others.
-I was originally writing the EBNF for an entirely different purpose, when it ocurred to me that it wouldn't be too difficult to write a parser.
-Thus, PEGParsing was born.

 ## Defining a grammar

 To define a grammar you can write: